networknt/light-doc/content/en/tutorial/webserver/_index.md

 # Docker Container

-Above section describes how to serve static content from packaged jar file and it is only suitable for development.
+The above section describes how to serve static content from packaged jar file and it is only suitable for development.
 When you deploy the app/api to official environment with docker container, the /public must be externalized so that website can be updated independently without repackage the server.